theoddora/Interview_Prep/System Design/01_Communication.md

 by its business logic.

-The communication style between a client and a server can be direct or indirect, depending on whether the client communicates directly with the server or indirectly through a broker.
+The communication style between a client and a server can be *direct* or *indirect*, depending on whether the client communicates directly with the server or indirectly through a broker.
 Direct communication requires that both processes are up and running for the communication to succeed.
 However, sometimes this guarantee is either not needed or very hard to achieve, in which case indirect communication is a better fit.
-An example of indirect communication is messaging.
+An example of indirect communication is *messaging*.
 In this model, the sender and the receiver don’t communicate directly, but they exchange messages through a message channel (the broker).

-We will focus our attention on a direct communication style called *request-response*, in which a client sends a request message to the server, and the server replies with a response message.
+We will focus our attention on a direct communication style called *request-response*, in which a client sends a *request message* to the server, and the server replies with a *response message*.
 This is similar to a function call but across process boundaries and over the network.

 The request and response messages contain data that is serialized in a language-agnostic format.
 The choice of format determines a message’s serialization and deserialization speed, whether it’s human-readable, and how hard it is to evolve it over time.
-A textual format like JSON1 is self-describing and human-readable, at the expense of increased verbosity and parsing overhead.
+A *textual* format like JSON is self-describing and human-readable, at the expense of increased verbosity and parsing overhead.
 On the other hand, a binary format like Protocol Buffers is leaner and more performant than a textual one at the expense of human readability.